budak7273/HastePotion/README.md

   the potion gives you all of its listed effects at once.
   * The Haste given for the initial 8 minutes counteracts the 16 minutes of Mining Fatigue
-  * Mining Fatigue is actually markedly more potent than Haste, so the player actually needs to be given Haste 94 to reach Haste 4 levels of potency while afflicted with Mining Fatigue 2.
+  * Mining Fatigue is actually markedly more potent than Haste, so the player actually needs to be given Haste 94 (amp 93) to reach Haste 4 levels of potency, or Haste 138 (amp 137) to reach Haste 8 levels of potency, while afflicted with Mining Fatigue 2.
+  * 138 exceeds the signed 8-bit data size of custom potion amplifier fields, so Bad Luck 42 is given instead of Haste, which a background loop detects and corrects on 1 second intervals.
+    This also allows for some fun sounds and particle effects.
+    You can edit the scoreboard to slow this down or speed it up.
 * Custom NBT data and NBT-hiding flags are used to hide the potion's true effects and replace them with the descriptive tooltip.